Preparatory For Early Learning

 - Development of Interpersonal relationships

 The infant/ toddler program has an experienced staff to stress the importance of a warm and loving environment in which each child is made to feel special.
 Our staff is plentiful with affection and cuddling that are essential at this stage of development.
 The professionally structured program identifies, stimulates, and maximizes the learning potential of each child.

-Field trips and special events are also integral parts of the activities of the pre-school program, as this series of learning experiences provides students with an early educational foundation, so essential for their personal development and educational maturation.
+Field trips and special events are also integral parts of the activities of the infant/toddler program, as this series of learning experiences provides scholars with an early educational foundation, so essential for their personal development and educational maturation.